Prince0fTime/LIRI-Bot/README.md

-# LIRI-Bot

-LIRI-Bot app in node.js
+# LIRI-Bot node.js app

-With a custom menu system written using inquirer
+LIRI is like iPhone's SIRI However with a command line Interface and LIRI is a Language Interpretation and Recognition system With a custom menu system written using inquirer

 # NPM Packages used: